astropy/astropy/docs/development/pd/community.rst

 Maintainers and frequent contributors might also open issues to discuss the ongoing development of the project.
 For example:

-- Report issues with the CI, GitHub Actions, or the performance of pandas
+- Report issues with the CI, GitHub Actions, or the performance of astropy
 - Open issues relating to the internals
 - Start roadmap discussion aligning on proposals for what to do in future releases or changes to the API.